RbotJ/flask/README.md

     Security: Secure sensitive data, especially in the User Table.
     Flexibility: The schema allows for expansion.
 You can add new tables or columns as your analysis methods evolve.

-This schema is a starting point and can be customized further based on your specific requirements and the features you plan to include in your app.